matplotlib/matplotlib/INSTALL.rst

 This needs a `working installed C compiler
 <https://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/>`_
-for the version of python you are compiling the package for but you don't need to setup the environment variables::
+for the version of Python you are compiling the package for but you don't need to setup the environment variables::

   # only the first time...
   conda install conda-build

-  # the python version you want a package for...
+  # the Python version you want a package for...
   set CONDA_PY=3.5

   # builds the package, using a clean build environment